AngaBlue/nginx-snippets/README.md

 ### ssl.conf `/etc/nginx/sites-enabled/ssl.conf`
 Force all HTTP connections to retry via HTTPS.
 Subsequently, all other NGINX server blocks should listen on port 443.

+By default, a certificate at `/etc/ssl/certs/certificate.pem` with a key at `/etc/ssl/private/certificate.key` are used.
+These names and locations can of course be changed.

 ### timeout.conf `/etc/nginx/conf.d/timeout.conf`
 Configures various request and response timeouts to be 30 seconds.